danilo-favoratti/local-legends/frontend/README.md

-# 🏙️ San Diego City Game
+# 🌟 Local Legends - San Diego Edition

 A modern web-based 2D game featuring character movement on a custom map using HTML5 Canvas and JavaScript.